larsrh/libisabelle/modules/docs/src/site/setup.md

 ```
 $ cd libisabelle
 $ ISABELLE_VERSION=2016 ./sbt
+> cli/run --version 2016 --session Protocol --internal build
-> cli/run --version 2016 --session HOL-Protocol build
+> cli/run --version 2016 --session HOL-Protocol --internal build
 > test
 ```

 Make sure to have bootstrapped the installation as described above for the appropriate Isabelle version, otherwise the tests will fail.
-Also note that the tests require the extra session `HOL-Protocol` to be built (as shown in the examples above).
+Also note that the tests require the extra sessions `Protocol` and `HOL-Protocol` to be built (as shown in the examples above).
+You only have to do that once after cloning or updating Isabelle code.